Only a few foods have had a more prominent place in kitchens and cultures worldwide than grapes.

-Few foods have had a more prominent place in kitchens and cultures across the globe than grapes.
-Mediterranean and Middle Eastern art from Ancient Greece to the Islamic Golden Age to the Renaissance Masters are replete with ripe inviting grapes of all kinds and colors.
+Even centuries-old art from ancient Greece to the Islamic Golden Age and the Renaissance is filled with images of ripe, inviting grapes of all kinds and colors.

-Granted, it’s not everyday you hear the phrase “roasted grapes,” but desperate overripe times call for desperate and, in this case, sizzling-hot measures.
+Granted, it’s not every day you hear the phrase “roasted grapes.”
+However, desperate, overripe times call for desperate and, in this case, sizzling-hot measures.

-Counterintuitive as it may seem, grilling grapes can actually bring out a pretty nice taste in them approaching baked pineapple or blackberries.
+Counterintuitive as it may seem, grilling grapes can actually bring out a pretty nice taste in them, almost like baked pineapple or blackberries.

-If you like the taste of those fruit delicacies but don’t have them on hand or don’t want to pay for them, and you have some overripe grapes, well, you’re in luck.
+If you like the flavor of those fruit delicacies but don’t have them on hand or don’t want to pay for them, your overripe grapes could save you a trip to the store.

-This recipe can taste best when you mix in a bit of olive oil, salt and pepper, and roast them at around 420 degrees Fahrenheit.
+This recipe tastes best when you mix in olive oil, salt, and pepper and roast them at around 420 degrees Fahrenheit.

 2 – “Raisin” the Stakes

 Few foods divide people quite like raisins.
-Either they’re an abomination that leaves you wondering who in their right mind would do that to an innocent grape, or nature’s own sweet snack that you can put in cookies or take with you while hiking and enjoy guilt-free.
+Some view it as an abomination that makes you wonder, who in their right mind would do that to an innocent grape?
+Others see it as nature’s own sweet snack that you can add to cookies or take with you on hikes and enjoy guilt-free.

-If you’re in the latter camp, you’ll be happy to know that while fresh grapes are always preferable, overripe grapes can still be easily recycled into raisins.
+If you’re in the latter camp, you’ll be thrilled to know that while fresh grapes are always preferable, overripe grapes can still be easily recycled into raisins.

 To achieve this, you’ll need a dehydrator.
-(An oven can work too, but it’s not preferable.)
-Prepare the dehydrator to the proper settings (or set your oven to 180 degrees) while rinsing your overripe grapes and blanching them by placing them in boiling water by taking them straight from that extreme heat to ice cold.
+An oven can work, too, but it’s not preferable.
+Prepare the dehydrator by selecting the right settings, or set your oven to 180 degrees Fahrenheit.

-Now it’s time to dry out the grapes.
-Let them dry in the oven or a similarly controlled area for between 18 to 24 hours.
-At around the 12-hour mark, rotate the grapes so both sides get dried out and don’t stick to the pan.
+Now, it’s time to dry out the grapes!
+Let them dry in the oven for 18 to 24 hours.
+At the 12-hour mark, rotate the grapes so both sides get dried out and don’t stick to the pan.

-You’ll probably want to check on them a bit during the process to make sure they’re drying properly, but otherwise this is the definition of a time where you can “set it and forget it.”
+It’s best to check on the grapes now and then to make sure they’re drying properly.
+Other than that, this is a time when you can “set it and forget it.”

 3 – Refreeze Them

-“Ice, ice, maybe?”
-If your grapes have gone mushy, there may be a chance that refreezing them can help firm them back up again.
+If your grapes have gone mushy, there’s a chance that refreezing can help firm them back up again.

-Simply leave them in the freezer for a few minutes, checking on them periodically to see if they have firmed up to an adequate degree.
+Simply leave the grapes in the freezer for a few minutes and check on them periodically to see if they’ve firmed up to the right texture.

-All you have to do is wash them off, spread them out on a pan, and then freeze them for a couple hours.
+All you have to do is wash the grapes, spread them out on a pan, and then freeze them for a couple of hours.

 4 – The Possibility of Wine

-If you’re a wine lover and like to make your own bottles, you might wonder if it’s worth the trouble of trying to recycle your overripe grapes into a new concoction.
+If you’re a wine lover and like to make your own bottles, you might wonder if it’s possible to recycle your overripe grapes into a new and flavorful concoction.

-The subject of ripeness and grapes in wine is a complex one, but while ripe grapes are naturally preferable a lot of the time, you might well wonder if you could still get away with using your overripe ones at home.
+The subject of the ripeness of grapes in wine is a complex one.
+Generally, ripe grapes are preferable for winemaking, but you can still get away with using your overripe ones at home.

 5 – Of Juices and Jams